MerginMaps/docs/src/layer/overview/index.md

 - set [constraints](../constraints/) to define valid inputs for the attributes
 - design the [attributes forms layout](../form-layout/) so that the forms are easy to work with

-In [Use Cases](../use-cases), you can find step-by-step guides to deal with specific scenarios, e.g. [opening files](../open-file/) from within the form, [using hyperlinks](../external-link/), [displaying instructions](../display-instructions/) in the form and much more.
+In [Use Cases](../use-cases), you can find step-by-step guides to deal with specific scenarios, such as [opening files](../open-file/) from within the form, [using hyperlinks](../external-link/), [displaying instructions](../display-instructions/) in the form and much more.